Daniel Pae

 Daniel Pae (born July 25, 1995) is an American politician who has served in the Oklahoma House of Representatives from the 62nd district since 2018.
 He attended Lawton High School, and he graduated from the University of Oklahoma with a master's degree in public administration.
 Prior to his election as a state representative, he was a part-time administrator for the City of Lawton, Oklahoma.
 At the time he was elected, he was the youngest member of the Oklahoma House of Representatives at 23 years of age.
 In the 2022 Oklahoma House of Representatives election, Pae's seat was uncontested.

+Pae serves as both co-chair of the Oklahoma chapter of Future Caucus and as a member of the Future Caucus Innovation Fellowship as a member of the Criminal Justice Reform cohort.